Harvard Busines Review conducted a study on 7000 consumers to find out what makes people complete an intended purchase.

 Step 2: Customize the checkout template in Elementor

-Here you can change a whole host of things like the typography, the border-radius, colors, fonts, thickness, and so much more using Elementor widgets.
+Here you can change a whole host of things like the typography, the border-radius, colors, fonts, thickness, and so other CSS using Elementor widgets.

-We also recommend that you add a video to your one-page checkout.
+We also recommend that you add a video to your one-page checkout to your WooCommerce plugins.

 To add an image overlay to the video, click on the video widget and select ‘Image Overlay’.